alexandruarmas/coding/CONTRIBUTING.md

 * Fixing spelling and grammar.
 * Adding tests.
 * Fixing issues and suggesting new features.
-* Blogging, tweeting, and creating tutorials linking to `http://alexandruarmas.github.io/coding`.
+* Blogging, posting, and creating tutorials linking to `http://alexandruarmas.github.io/coding`.
-* Reaching out to [@alexandruarmas](https://twitter.com/alexandruarmas) on Twitter.
+* Reaching out to [@mrarmas02](https://x.com/mrarmas02) on X.
 * Submit an issue or a pull request.

 If you want to make some changes to `coding` you are very welcome to open a PR with the additions.
 I can't promise that every PR will get merged, but I'll try to respond to everyone.